Tagline: Some lines shouldn’t be crossed.

 The movie’s concept is quite brilliant: four medical students set up an experimentation lab and induce death with the aim of gaining some kind of grasp on the nature of the afterlife.
 Led by the irrationally ambitious and wholly self-serving Nelson (Kiefer Sutherland), they each take turns to venture into the purgatorial recesses, their curiosity outweighing their fears as they descend into a battle of one-upmanship to see who can hold out the longest.

-Joining Sutherland are are Julia Roberts, Kevin Bacon and William Baldwin – the kind of Brat Pack casting that immediately limits the movie’s macabre potential – and although the cast are undeniably talented, the scenarios are little more than trite morality plays with saccharine resolutions.
+Joining Sutherland are Julia Roberts, Kevin Bacon and William Baldwin, the kind of Brat Pack casting that immediately limits the movie’s macabre potential, and though the cast are undeniably talented the scenarios are little more than trite morality plays with saccharine resolutions.
 The result is a tepid quasi-horror and one of the biggest blown opportunities of the decade.

 The film was directed by a pre-Batman Joel Schumacher, and he displays considerable skill and ingenuity, particularly when capturing the surreal uncertainty of the afterlife.
-Each character is haunted by a past discrepancy which threatens to bleed into reality, in spite of the fact that most of the people they have wronged are still very much alive and well.
-From there the movie consists of ever-expanding journeys into the somewhat familiar realms of the unknown, our gang sweating over the possibility of their friends staying dead in a series of fairly dramatic scenes.
+Each character is haunted by a past discrepancy which threatens to bleed into reality—this in spite of the fact that most of the people they have wronged are still very much alive and well.
+From there the movie consists of ever-expanding journeys into the somewhat familiar realms of the unknown, our gang sweating over the possibility of their friends staying dead in a series of superbly orchestrated scenes.

-Nelson and David (Bacon) are each tormented by the children they once bullied – yes, two of the four dilemmas are identical to one another – while slick Lothario Joe (Baldwin) is confronted by visions of the many women he blagged into bed and secretly filmed as additions to the ‘Joe Hurley Video Library’.
-Rachel (Roberts) is plagued by memories of her dead father, while a thespian-tongued neurotic named Randy (Platt) films events, his mood-establising dialogue closer to Edgar Alan Poe than anything resembling reality.
+Nelson and David (Bacon) are each tormented by the children they once bullied—yes, two of the four dilemmas are identical to one another—while slick Lothario Joe (Baldwin) is confronted by visions of the many women he has blagged into bed and secretly filmed as additions to the ‘Joe Hurley Video Library’.
+Rachel (Roberts) is plagued by memories of her dead father, and all of this is presided over by a thespian-tongued neurotic named Randy (Platt), his mood-establishing dialogue closer to Edgar Alan Poe than anything resembling reality.